microsoft/playwright/docs/src/test-advanced-js.md

 });
 ```

-For TypeScript, also add the following to `global.d.ts`.
+For TypeScript, also add the following to your [`global.d.ts`](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/global-d-ts.html).
+If it does not exist, you need to create it inside your repository.
+Make sure that your `global.d.ts` gets included inside your `tsconfig.json` via the `include` or `compilerOptions.typeRoots` option so that your IDE will pick it up.

 You don't need it for JavaScript.

 ```js
 // global.d.ts